ShadowMario/FNF-PsychEngine/README.md

 * Lag doesn't impact the camera movement and player icon scaling anymore.
 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
-* You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
+* In the freeplay menu, you can listen to a song by pressing Space or adjust Scroll Speed/Damage taken/etc. by pressing Control.